maggimars/bactB12/README.md

 The same file is also available as an interactive .html: https://maggimars.github.io/bactB12/Flow_Cytometry_Analysis.html

-The full raw dataset is available on Zenodo: xxxx (coming soon).
+The full raw dataset is available on Zenodo: https://doi.org/10.5281/zenodo.8133026